-Everest University, the facility it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
+The school, the facilities it occupies and the equipment it uses comply with all federal, state, and local, ordinances and regulations, including those related to fire safety, building safety and health.

 LIBRARY

 The library is designed to support the programs offered at the campus.
 Students and faculty have access to a wide variety of resources such as books, periodicals, computers and on-line resources to support its curriculum.
 The library is staffed with trained professionals to assist in the research needs of students and faculty, and it is conveniently open to accommodate class schedules.